melissawasserburger/restaurant-reservations/README.md

    - display a `Cancel` button that, when clicked, returns the user to the previous page -->
 1. The `/dashboard` page will:

-   - display a list of all reservations in one area.
+   - display a list of all reservations in one area. ?? what does "one area" mean
    <!-- - each reservation in the list will: -->
      <!-- - Display a "Seat" button on each reservation.
      - The "Seat" button must be a link with an `href` attribute that equals `/reservations/${reservation_id}/seat`, so it can be found by the tests. -->